wataru-k/VulkanTest/VulkanTest/ReadMe.txt

 This is a test code for learning Vulkan !

-1. This codes based on cube.cpp sample.
+1. Based on cube.cpp in Vulkan sample.

-2. Use Glfw to avoid regacy code (WndProc etc).
+2. Uses Glfw to avoid legacy code (WndProc etc).

-3. Support only Win32 platform ! (remove codes for other platform due to no testing).
+3. Supports only Win32 platform.
+(I will remove any codes for other platform positively due to no testing).